How to Disinfect with Barbicide in the Salonfeaturing BlueCoBrands

 The proper mixing ratio of Barbicide is one of the most vital things you can do.
 The proper ratio is 2 oz. (or ¼ cup) of Barbicide Concentrate mixed into 32 oz. of water (4 cups).
-This is the proper dilution, so you can kill all the pathogens listed on our EPA registered label.
-(For a full list see the product label) This should be used in states that do not require a Tuberculocidal.
-(Link to your state’s site here)
+This is the proper dilution, so you can kill all the pathogens listed on the EPA registered label (For a full list see the product label).
+This should be used in states that do not require a Tuberculocidal.

 All non-porous surfaces in your salon should be disinfected.
 Single use items (like nail files or neck strips) should be thrown away after each use.
 Once you have mixed your solution there are several ways you can disinfect.
-At BlueCo Brands we have a handy saying for using Barbicide “If you can, immerse it.
+BlueCo Brands has a handy saying for using Barbicide: “If you can, immerse it.
 If you can’t, spray it.”

 Once the solution comes in contact with implements you need to change it 24 hours later, or sooner if contaminated.